austinhuang0131/austinhuang0131.github.io/index.md

 ### Hardware?
 A school-provided (now owned) fully-stickered repaired-once MacBook Air (13-inch, 2017) plus several shared VPS from online people ~~comrades~~ and free services (e.g. [Glitch](https://glitch.com)).
 That's it.

-Oh, and I speak [Shanghainese](https://en.wikipedia.org/wiki/Shanghainese), a dialect of the disappearing Wu language.
-Let's say that's a *software* in my brain.

 ### Hey, you look cool.
 You can [request my services](/services) or [donate to me](/donate)!
 You can also contact me: